yesodweb/yesod-cookbook/cookbook/CustomPostgresqlTypes.md

 While using derivePersistField can provide an easy method for storing Haskell simple/sum types there are cases were you will to need to use native DB types for efficiency or to use type specific functions which can be helpful in advanced queries.
-This cookbook provides examples for two Postgresql types JSONB and INTERVAL
+This cookbook provides examples for two Postgresql types JSONB, INTERVAL, and UUID

 To support native encoding to class instances need to be created.
 * `PersistFieldSql` class specifies which Posgresql type should be created for the database migration.